 Paper is flat.
 Not only does paper have a fixed width, but it has a fixed height too!
-What's more?
-If you need more space to white or sketch, you need a whole new piece of paper!
-In today's digital world, that's quite constraining!
-And that's a good thing.
+What’s more?
+If you need more space to write or sketch, you need a whole new piece of paper!
+In today’s digital world, that’s quite constraining!
+And that’s a good thing.
 While digital productivity tools and on-line to-do lists get all the headlines, the research is clear that analog tools based on pen, paper, white boards, and the like, are more effective for many activities related to personal productivity.
 Much of that value comes from constraints.

 Constraints are paradoxically freeing.
 In limiting your options on certain dimensions, constraints let you focus more attention on those dimensions that you can influence, usually resulting in better results in those areas.

 Furthermore, constraints save time.
 Give a choice of 500 different flavors of ice-cream, most people will take a significant amount of time deciding on which one to choose.
 Given a choice of 7 flavors, those same people will make a choice much quicker, and what’s amazing is that they’re likely to be more satisfied with their choice with less regret over the flavors they didn’t choose.
 Remove the choice altogether and just offer vanilla, and things get even simpler, letting the recipient focus on thinking about other things like toppings, or what they’ll do after dessert.

 Think back to high-school when you were given an assignment to write an essay.
 If your teacher told you to write on the topic of “Should the voting age be lowered to 15 years old?” what would your first question be?
 You’d have wanted to know how many pages (or words) were expected.
 In the absence of a page count (a paper constraint), some students would turn in a paragraph, while others would spend all available time to hand in a 100 page, meticulously researched report.
 A constraint of 10 pages lets you allocate an appropriate amount of time to each phase of the assignment.